The City of Muskogee: City manager and administration

-Other important city officials that are supervised by the City Manager but are appointed by the mayor with the approval of the Council are the City Attorney, who heads the Legal Department which is response for representing the City in court, and the City Clerk, who is responsible for keeping all records of the city as well as the minutes of the all Council meetings.
+Other important city officials that are supervised by the City Manager but are appointed by the mayor and City Council are the City Attorney, Katrina Bodenhamer, who heads the Legal Department which is responsible for representing the City in all legal matters, including court, contracts, authorities, boards and public trusts, and the City Clerk, Tammy L. Tracy, who is responsible for keeping all records of the city as well as the minutes of the all Council meetings, authorities, boards and public trusts, and publishing agendas.